liferay/liferay-cli/ARCHITECTURE.md

   * DONE add persist the dir flag value if passed on command
   * DONE ext status
   * DONE `lcectl ext start` should create/start runtime
-  * make Tilt rebuild DXP on refresh
+  * DONE make Tilt rebuild DXP on refresh
+  * DONE rename (`repo`) the config properties to `localdev.resources.*`
+  * DONE take care of checking dnsmasq to see if it's working
   * parameterise docker build
   * parameterise tilt build
-  * DONE rename (`repo`) the config properties to `localdev.resources.*`
-  * DONE take care of checking dnsmasq to see if it's working
+  * add support for globs in the runtime: watch: client extension properties

 ## Building